 He previously served as Minister of Tourism, Parks and Recreation and as chair of the Natural Resources and Environment Ministerial Group.
 In addition, he has served as a member of the following committees and boards: the Agenda and Priorities Committee, Operations and Policy Cabinet Committee, Southern Alberta Recovery Ministerial Task Force and the Families and Community Ministerial Group.
 He has also served as a member of the Legislature Standing Committees on Alberta's Economic Future, Public Accounts and Private Bills.

 Dr. Starke was born and raised in Edmonton.
 He attended the University of Alberta and later the Western College of Veterinary Medicine at the University of Saskatchewan, where he graduated with a doctor of veterinary medicine (DVM) in 1983.
 Dr. Starke joined the Lloydminster Animal Hospital in 1983, became a partner in 1985 and was senior partner from 1990 until his retirement from practice in December 2011.

 Dr. Starke first became interested in politics while in high school, when he participated in model parliamentary activities as a member of the TUXIS Parliament of Alberta.
-During his time in TUXIS Parliament he served in various Cabinet positions, as well as Premier and Speaker.
+During his time in TUXIS Parliament he served in various cabinet positions and as Premier and Speaker.
 He also represented Alberta at the first National Youth Parliament in Ottawa in 1980, serving as Minister of Energy.
-In 1985 he became the youngest person to be elected to city council in Lloydminster, becoming an alderman at the age of 25 and serving two terms, from 1985 to 1991.
+In 1985 he became the youngest person to be elected to city council in Lloydminster, when at the age of 25 he was elected alderman.
+He served two terms, from 1985 to 1991.

-Dr. Starke lives north of Lloydminster in the Durness district with his wife, Alison.
+Dr. Starke lives north of Lloydminster in the Durness district with his wife, Alison, their Bernese Mountain Dog, Liesl, and two annoyingly affectionate cats.
 Both of their sons currently attend university.